rcemper/NativeAPI-Nodejs-compact/README.md

   _(start the micro service)_
 - docker __exec__ -it iris1 bash wsdemo.sh
   _(start control to create test data, send to echoServer, receive it)_
-- docker exec -it iris1 bash wsdemo.sh
+- docker exec -it iris1 bash wsstop.sh
-  _(evetually stop service if nod done from control)_
+  _(evetually stop service if not done from control)_
+- docker stop iris1
+  _(terminate teh container)_